Showing posts with label In Darkest Germany. Show all posts

 Being beastly to the Germans

 On January 17 1947, a book review by George Orwell appeared in Tribune.
-“I hope everyone who can get access to a copy will take at least a glance at Victor Gollancz's recently published book, In Darkest Germany,” he wrote, and continued: “It is not a literary book, but a piece of brilliant journalism intended to shock the public of this country into some kind of consciousness of the hunger, disease, chaos and lunatic mismanagement prevailing in the British Zone."
+“I hope everyone who can get access to a copy will take at least a glance at Victor Gollancz's recently published book, In Darkest Germany,” he wrote, and continued: “It is not a literary book, but a piece of brilliant journalism intended to shock the public of this country into some kind of consciousness of the hunger, disease, chaos and lunatic mismanagement prevailing in the British Zone.

-Eilbek, Hamburg, in 1945 (Imperial War Museum/F/O J. Dowd)
+(Imperial War Museum/F/O J. Dowd)

-He was not joking.
-The letters to newspapers and other documents that made up In Darkest Germany had already caused quite a rumpus.
-But its author liked a rumpus.
-Gollancz is remembered today as a publisher, but was as much an activist and polemicist.
+Victor Gollancz is remembered today as a publisher, and was a significant one.
+He had produced Orwell’s first books among others.
+In the later 1930s they had political differences, and Gollancz had not taken Homage to Catalonia, which cast doubt on the account of the ‘official’ Left – but Gollancz himself would split with them over the Nazi-Soviet pact.
+Henceforth he was to be as much an activist and polemicist as a publisher.
 The Nazi regime was an early target.
-As early as 1933, the year Hitler came to power, he produced a pamphlet, The Brown Book of the Hitler Terror.
-During the war he published another, Let My People Go, in which he argued that “a million or two” Jews had already been murdered in Europe, and said, with chilling prescience, that six million would die.
+As early as 1933, the year Hitler came to power, he produced a pamphlet by Labour peer Dudley Marley, The Brown Book of the Hitler Terror.
+In 1942 he published one of his own, Let My People Go, in which he argued that “a million or two” Jews had already been murdered in Europe, and that six million would die.
+Yet in the postwar years Gollancz, who was Jewish, would devote considerable energy to call for better treatment for German (and other European) people.

 In October and November 1946 Gollancz made a six-week visit to the British Zone.
 The resulting book, In Darkest Germany, was based on the letters, public and private, that he wrote during the visit.
 It could therefore be rushed out quickly on his return.
 Nonetheless one is impressed at the speed with which it was done, at a time when books were set in hot metal and there were also austerity regulations for book production.
 The book is 128 pages, plus 144 photographs – the latter would each have required an individual block to be made.
-But the book was out in January 1947.
+Despite this, the book was out in January 1947.
 Moreover, my own copy shows it to be a second impression in the same month – suggesting that sales had been brisk.

 Neither is the text easy reading, although the facts have long passed away.
 In Hamburg, Gollancz reports, about 100,000 people were suffering “from hunger oedema or the equivalent”.
 In the same city, he stated, “active lung tuberculosis is at least five times as prevalent as before the war, and may even be 10 times as prevalent.”
 The reasons for the growth in TB, he argued, were twofold – malnutrition and overcrowding: “In the British zone 12,000 people with open, infectious tuberculosis live in the same room with others – sometimes in the same bed with children.”
-It should be said that he does not quote a source for this (though his own observations do seem to bear it out).
-But he does quote a survey under British auspices of around 1,000 Hamburg postal employees in which the incidence of hunger oedema was found to be 17% amongst males and 9% amongst females.
-Reproducing one of his own letters, he also gives a figure of 13,000 hospitalized cases of hunger oedema for Düsseldorf in September; this apparently was challenged, so he goes on to point out that the British colonel in command of the Düsseldorf district had said that the number of non-hospitalized cases was nearly double that.

 The reason for this was not hard to see, according to Gollancz.
 The standard ration (that is, for people not doing heavy work) had recently been increased but was still just 1,550 calories, in contrast to the 2,650 that UNRRA had stated as necessary for “full health and efficiency” in a normal population.
 (Today Britain’s NHS says men need about 2,500 to maintain body weight, women about 2,000.)
 However, most people in Düsseldorf were not even getting 1,550 calories a day as most basic foodstuffs were in short supply.
 Gollancz went so far as to say that those who could not or would not supplement their rations on the black market were managing on 400-1,000 calories a day.
-Once again, it is not clear where he got this figure; he is perhaps giving his own observations – but sometimes he is able to quote more official figures:
+Once again, it is not clear where he got these numbers; he is perhaps giving his own observations – but sometimes he is able to quote more official figures:

 In the Control Commission’s information room at Bünde there is a chart ...showing a graph of seven diseases with March 30 1946 as the first date and September 14 as the last.
 Scarlet fever is about the same... diptheria is a trifle higher, gonorrhea considerably higher, syphillis much higher, tuberculosis about a third higher, and typhoid nearly double.
 But what really matters is a more generalised degeneration in the health and strength of the whole community.